 Hopkins Agrees to Pay $190 Million to Settle Levy Claims

-Posted on behalf of Janet, Jenner & Suggs on Jul 21, 2014 in Medical Malpractice
+Posted on behalf of Janet, Janet & Suggs, LLC on July 21, 2014 in Medical Malpractice Blog Posts

 “This class action involves sexual abuse and shocking and horrendous invasions of privacy, both in the context of a physician/patient relationship.
 Among his victims– we discovered– were children, 62 of whom are still minors.
 When breaches of trust like these occur, no amount of compensation can erase the memories or ease the grief of victims.
 But reaching a settlement at this stage allows the healing process to begin that much sooner.
 It will allow our clients the opportunity to maintain their anonymity, and preserve their privacy.” –Howard Janet, Vice Chair of the Plaintiffs’ Steering Committee

 Johns Hopkins Hospital has agreed to pay $190 million in a proposed settlement over claims that gynecologist Dr. Nikita A. Levy surreptitiously recorded patients over the course of several years, the lead attorney in the class-action lawsuit announced.

 Hopkins officials and Jonathan Schochor, the chairman of the plaintiffs’ committee, were expected to discuss the settlement at a news conference Monday afternoon.